Avanti-Software/api-docs/docs/auth-users.md

 - have a User Group with access to the company and the required Pay Groups
 - have the role permissions to the required employee positions granted in User Role Assignments

-If you need an additional license to create the Avanti User, please contact your Client Success Manager.
-Unsure who your Client Success Manager is?
-Avanti Support is happy to help!
-Contact us at support@avanti.ca.
+If you need an additional license to create the Avanti User, please contact your Client Success Manager at Success@avanti.ca.

 ### Create a User in Avanti
 Rather than create a new user, we recommend copying an existing user who already has the correct access to Avanti employees.